openfheorg/openfhe-development/docs/static_docs/Contributing.md

 A Major contribution would be adding a new scheme, or capability to the library.
-Modifications that would require users to change existing PALISADE API code are also considered Major and would not be scheduled for inclusion except for a Major release (2.0 is the next scheduled major release).
+Modifications that would require users to change existing OpenFHE API code are also considered Major and would not be scheduled for inclusion except for a Major release (2.0 is the next scheduled major release).
 We usually require such contributions to be done in their own fork of the repository to minimize disruption to the ongoing